alexandrera/gistValidation/README.md

 ### To be improved:
  - Use the encoded token as a system variable, this way the encryption will not be necessary
+ - Hide username (Account created for test purposes)
- - Fix Travis CI Build
+ - Fix Travis CI Build (fixed on branch a1)
+ - Add loggers

 ### Frameworks used:
  - Rest Assured: https://rest-assured.io/